printesoi/e-factura-go/README.md

 ## Tasks ##

+- [ ] e-factura CLI tool
+- [ ] One-stop shop for ANAF APIs: VAT v8 API, E-Transport
 - [ ] Implement all business terms.
-- [ ] Support parsing the ZIP file from the DownloadInvoice.
 - [ ] Extend the InvoiceBuilder to add all Invoice fields
 - [ ] Implement CreditNote.
 - [ ] Add tests for all REST API calls and more tests for validating generated XML (maybe checking with the tools provided by mfinante).
+- [ ] Validate signature from Invoice zip.
 - [ ] Godoc and more code examples.
 - [ ] Test coverage